rubsamms/UC_System-Data-Analysis/Michael/index.md

 ---
+I had a hard time deciding where to get my data from and making sure that all of the entries were completely filled in with the information that I wanted to extract.
+To test this, I decided to make a grouped bar chart to see whether the counts were accurate or not.
+I imagine that the number of students who enrolled had to be less than the number of students accepted and the total number of applicants.
+If the trend of the graph follows this prediction, I would have a better time rationalizing that my data had enough completeness to be used for future analysis.

 To see the initial trends in public school applicants and their outcomes, the following figure was made to compare side by side the university wide applicant outcomes based off of the applicant's county: